jupyter-ai-contrib/jupyter-ai-personas/README.md

 pip install -e .
 ```

-Or, install a specific persona, for example the `example_persona` as:
+Or, install a specific persona as:
 ```
 pip install -e ".[<optional-dependencies>]"
 ```